 1. Choose a makeup palette

-(I am using one, inexpensive and easy to find palette that I picked up at Walgreens.
+(I am using one, inexpensive and easy to find palette that I picked up.
 It’s by NYX and it’s called the “Dream Catcher Palette”.
 I’m showing you the brushes and the colors that I personally used today going from left to right.)
-You can get it HERE, but it’ this can be done with any color palette.
-I find that Bobbi Brown has the most perfect shades for mature eyes.
+You can get it HERE.
+I also find that Bobbi Brown has the most perfect shades for mature eyes.
 The color payout is so rich that the palette really lasts forever with all useable shades.

 2. Assemble a few brushes